sumedha-jhanji/namaste-react/README.md

   ![alt text](readme_images/image-15.png)

-  3. use Set<variable> of useState to change state of the component
+  3. use Set<variable> of useState to change state of the component-  - when we are calling set<variable> react is updating the variable name and calling/rendering the component once again.
+Variable will be a new variable now.
+New variable is created with the new value which has been updates using set function.

   ![alt text](readme_images/image-16.png)